alekya-reddy/cypress_automation/readme.txt

 a different domain than the current page.
 In this case, whatever UI elements the script is supposed to drop onto the webpage will get blocked by the iframe busting code.
 FOR THIS REASON:

 i.
-WHEN TESTING ON CONSUMPTION, YOU MUST ALWAYS VISIT on HTTPS PROTOCOL AND YOU MUST ALWAYS VISIT ON LOOKBOOKHQ DOMAIN.
+WHEN TESTING ON CONSUMPTION, YOU MUST ALWAYS VISIT on HTTPS PROTOCOL AND YOU MUST ALWAYS VISIT ON LOOKBOOKHQ DOMAIN AS THIS IS WHERE JUKEBOX SCRIPT COMES FROM

 ii.
 WE CANNOT TEST OLD WEBSITE CAMPAIGN PROMOTERS AND WEBSITE TOOLS ON CONSUMPTION BECAUSE THE WEBPAGE WILL BE A DIFFERENT DOMAIN FROM THE LOOKBOOKHQ SCRIPT